College of Physicians and Surgeons of Ontario: "Never reapply" undertakings

 This data was extracted from the CPSO online public register by a combination of electronic and manual searching.
-285 physicians were identified who had given undertakings to the CPSO never to reapply for a licence either in Ontario alone, or Ontario plus anywhere else in the world.
+330 physicians were identified who had given undertakings to the CPSO never to reapply for a licence either in Ontario alone, or Ontario plus anywhere else in the world.

-In each case an attempt was made to identify why the undertaking was given, and the undertakings were allocated into three categories.
-“Sexual” indicates that there was an allegation of sexual misconduct, either proven or unproven, and involving either patients or co-workers.
-“Explicable” indicates that the reason for the undertaking was non-sexual, but there appeared to be some other good reason why it was appropriate, for example, gross incompetence, a serious criminal conviction, dishonesty, psychiatric incapacity or a repeated failure to remediate.
-“Inexplicable” forms the largest category and indicates either that the reason given was vague (”incompetence”, “professional misconduct”, “failure to uphold the standards of the profession” or similar) or that it appeared to be an inappropriately harsh penalty (over-prescribing of opioids, for example, could be easily remedied by placing restrictions on the physician’s licence).
+In each case an attempt was made to identify why the undertaking was given, and the undertakings were allocated into four categories.
+"Sexual" indicates that there was an allegation of sexual misconduct, either proven or unproven, and involving either patients or co-workers.
+"Explicable" indicates that the reason for the undertaking was non-sexual, but there appeared to be some other good reason why it was appropriate, for example, gross incompetence, a serious criminal conviction, dishonesty, psychiatric incapacity or a repeated failure to remediate.
+"Inexplicable" forms the largest category and indicates either that the reason given was vague ("incompetence", "professional misconduct", "failure to uphold the standards of the profession" or similar) or that it appeared to be an inappropriately harsh penalty (overprescribing of opioids, for example, could be easily remedied by placing restrictions on the physician's licence).

+The fourth category, appearing for the first time in 2022, is for COVID-19 related undertakings.
+Since the start of the COVID-19 pandemic, the CPSO has required physicians not to "disseminate false and misleading information" about COVID-19, which may include the physicians' personal opinions about mask wearing, vaccine safety and the effectiveness of certain COVID treatments.
+Several physicians have been disciplined for allegedly failing to comply with these guidelines, including five to date who have signed "never reapply" undertakings.